stanton26/AppDefense/labs/horizon-lab.md

 24. choose the right side **configure manually** and click **select**
 25. Click on Edge Services Settings **show**
 ![](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/Horizon-LAB/customization19.png)
+26. All the settings in the picture have to be green.

 ##Power on the new created VM's